LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 \subsection{Context Manager}

-The context manager keeps track of the history of a conversation.
-This is an additional source of input text that an LLM may process along with each query, therefore increasing cost.
-Keeping context management in the proxy alleviates the need for applications to implement this directly, and gives \sys{} a chance to optimize exactly what context is used.
-However, some challenges arise by limiting applications to not manipulate context in whatever way they deem necessary.
-The context manager interface must be expressive enough to handle most situations an application could require for the use of context.
+The context manager tracks the history of users' conversations.
+This is additional input that an LLM may process along with each prompt, therefore increasing cost.
+Keeping context management in the proxy has two key benefits: first, it allows \sys{} to optimize exactly what context is used (analogous to data compression in HTTP proxies), and secondly, it aids iterative prompt-resolution --- applications don't have to resend context each time they choose to regenerate responses.

-To support the many strategies possible for context management, \sys{} uses a filter API where each filter can narrow down which messages are included in the context:
+To support several context management strategies, \sys{} uses a filter API where each filter can narrow down which messages are included in the context:

 { \tight \fontsize{8.8}{10}\selectfont

 }